What is a Centroid when it comes to local business listings and Google maps?

-Centroid, or central point of relevance, is a central reference point of an area as determined by a search engine.
+Centroid, or central point of relevance, is a central reference point of an area, when used in the context of Local SEO and local listings.

 Today the centroid for Google searches is most heavily based on the location of the searcher.